Can I access the Palace whenever I would like on the day of my visit?

 - Follow the safety guidance that is located at key locations across the Palace, Park and Gardens

 Will there be facilities and catering?

 Yes, on our visitor map here you can see we will have outside toilet facilities with washing and hand sanitiser stations and in various locations catering facilities for you to enjoy a range of different options.
-Along with outdoor pop up outlets offering snacks and ice cream, our Oxfordshire Pantry Café (takeaway only) and The Pleasure Gardens Pizza Café are open daily and the Orangery Restaurant is open Thursday - Sunday, offering seated dinner Al Fresco on the terraces.
+Along with outdoor pop up outlets offering snacks and ice cream, our Oxfordshire Pantry Café, The Pleasure Gardens Pizza Café and the Orangery Restaurant are open.
+See our opening times page for more details.